Se1ecto/Blog-TheShiproom/README.md

 Blog project for The Shiproom

-## Prerequisites

-Before you begin, ensure you have met the following requirements:
-- Hugo Extended Version [specify version] (Installation guide: [Hugo installation](https://gohugo.io/getting-started/installing/))
-- Node.js (optional, if you are using a theme that requires node packages)
-- Git (for version control and deployment)

-## Installation
+## Running the Project Locally

+Checkout the project and update the submodules to gather the themes:
 `git submodule update --init --recursive`

-## Running the Project Locally
+Install Hugo Extended Version [0.149.0+] (Installation guide: [Hugo installation](https://gohugo.io/getting-started/installing/))

-To serve your Hugo site locally:
+To start the site locally, run:
 `hugo server`

-This will start the Hugo server on http://localhost:1313 and automatically reload the page as you make edits to your files.
+This will start the Hugo server on http://localhost:1313 with live reload.

 ## Creating a New Blog Post